cloudfoundry-attic/bosh-notes/README.md

 This repository contains collection of *proposals/ideas* for [BOSH](https://github.com/cloudfoundry/bosh).

 For actually implemented features, please see [bosh.io/docs](https://bosh.io/docs).
+You can also find currently in progress work in [BOSH's Pivotal Tracker project](https://www.pivotaltracker.com/n/projects/956238) in the Epics view.

 Deployment configuration: